vwkd/code-system/src/languages/rust/trait/trait.md

 Often, this occurs when the associated type wants to include data borrowed from self or some other parameter

+///

+like generic but defined only once per implemenetation

+e.g. “smart pointer” should only ever be dereferenceable to a single other type

 ## Blanket Imlementations